MiltonRodx/miltonrodx/README.md

 ## What i'm up to

 - 🔭 I’m currently learning Linux systems, networking and more.
-- 🌱 I’m currently working with Web.
+- 🌱 I’m currently working with Web development.
 - 💬 Creating content in [my blog](https://miltonrodx.com).

 <br />